There are affiliate links in here. I get a small commission if you purchase through them.

 The orchards in Capitol Reef are all in the Fruita District in the heart of the park.
 Within a mile or two of the visitor center, you’ll be in fruit picking paradise.
 The trees in the orchards are remnants of the early settlers in Fruita.
 There wouldn’t be more than ten families living here at any one time and the last residents moved away in 1969.

 Today, the orchards are protected under the National Register of Historic Places as part of the Fruita Rural Historic Landscape.
 There are about 3,100 trees total in the orchards that are now maintained by the park service.
 You’ll find cherry, apricot, pear, apple, plum, mulberry, almond, and walnut trees in the park.
+This is definitely a bucket list worth experience since you can’t do it in any other parks.

 What to pick + when

 There are two seasons for the trees in the park: flowering and harvesting.
 Flowering comes first and would be just as cool to see, you just don’t get to pick the fruit since it hasn’t grown yet.
 I would love to visit during that time, too.
+Picking fruit and seeing the blooms are both bucket list-worthy.

 You can get updated flower and harvest information on the parks information line.
 After the introduction, press 1, then 5 for the fruit hotline.
 You can also find updates on Capitol Reef Facebook and Twitter accounts.